maddox/wallop/README.md

 ##### `hdhomerun_host`
 The IP address of your HDHomeRun Prime on your network.

+##### `hdhomerun_tuner`
+This is the tuner on the hdhomerun that wallop will use.
+Since the HDHomeRun PRIME has 3 tuners, the options are "tuner0", "tuner1", "tuner2", or "auto" (default).

 ##### `ffmpeg_path`
 The path to your FFMPEG binary.